slabs-io/csv-upload/README.md

-data-upload
+file-upload
 =============

-##A data upload module for use with slabs.io.
+##A file upload module for use with slabs.io.

 Before use run :
 ```